ITensor/website/docs/book/itensor_basics.md

     T(2,1,3) = 4.56; //not actual ITensor code!!

-where one would be expected to remember that the first entry corresponds to index i, the second to index j, and the third to index k.
+where the user would have to remember that the first entry corresponds to index i, the second to index j, and the third to index k.

 For an ITensor, the reason the indices are passed to the `.set` method along with their values